olewsaa/Yacht-computer/IoToB/Temperature/README.md

 * environment.inside.engineRoom.temperature
 * electrical.alternators.1.temperature

-Using these lables OpenPlotter can pick them up and trigger alarms if any of these runs to high.
+Using these labels OpenPlotter can pick them up and trigger alarms if any of these runs to high.

 ![Breadboard](https://github.com/olewsaa/Yacht-computer/blob/master/img/Temperatures_bb.png
 "ESP-8266 breadboard layout")

 The 1-wire sensors are powered by 3.3 Volt from the ESP-8266.
-There should be a pull up resistor from +3.3V to the singnal wire, this is omitted on the figure, it works without for testing, but is not stable.
+There should be a pull up resistor from +3.3V to the signal wire, this is omitted on the figure, it works without for testing, but is not stable.
+Definitely not for longer cables and onboard with a lot of electric interference.

 In the box all 1-wire terminals are connected in parallel, the power require two wires while all the signals travels on a shared single bus wire, hence the name